 Steel Shed Assembly

-So, you’ve picked your shed and having read our guide on self-assembly, you’ve decided that you want the Sheds Direct Ireland team to assemble it for you.
+So, you’ve picked your shed and having read our guide on self-assembly and you’ve decided that you want the Sheds Direct Ireland team to assemble it for you.
 That’s everything done, right?
 Shed goes up, everyone’s happy and we all live happily ever after, yeah?
 Well, sort of.
-Today we’re looking at what the Sheds Direct Ireland steel shed assembly option includes – and arguably more importantly, what it doesn’t.
+Today we’re looking at what the Sheds Direct Ireland steel shed assembly option includes.
+Perhaps more importantly, we’ll also look at what it doesn’t.

 Now, rather than jump straight into it, we’ll instead start with the one thing that we require from you:

 A solid level base is required

 The only thing that we require you to have ready is a solid, level base.
 The lads wouldn’t say no to a cuppa tea, I’m sure, but a solid, level base is vital.
 We can’t build a shed on grass or muck, so if you don’t have one ready, our team will have to walk away (without their tea).